Work Study and Student Employment

 The name "work study" is confusing!
 You can't usually study while you are working at these jobs, but they are jobs designed for students with a flexible schedule that works around your classes.

 The maximum amount a student can earn is determined by financial need and funds available.
 Students can work up to 19 hours per week while school is in session.
 We work to match students with jobs that relate to their career pathway.

 Follow these steps:

-To find out if you are eligible, email Sandra Villarreal.
+To find out if you are eligible, email Career Services.

 In the subject line put Am I eligible for work study?
 Include your full name.

 Open positions (see below) and off campus opportunities are sent to student email accounts in the Career Center News and are posted on the Career Center job board on the first floor in Wenatchi Hall.
 Fill out an application and bring it to the Educational Planning and Testing Center, first floor in Wenatchi Hall.
 A background check is required.
-Speak to the career services coordinator if you have concerns.
+Speak to the Student Employment & Career Navigator if you have concerns.